-"One relative of mine sent 6,000 text messages the first month she had a cell phone," Hicks says.
+"One relative of mine sent 6,000 text messages the first month she had a cellphone," Hicks says.
 "If you send that many text messages, you're spending way too much time texting."

 2. Set expectations, then check up

-Phones are all about communication, so discuss your expectations about texting, minutes used, downloads and other issues with your child before handing over a phone.
+Beyond costs of technology, parents also want their children to understand the responsibility that goes along with ownership.
+Discuss expectations about texting, minutes used, downloads and other issues with your child before handing over a phone.

 "Talk to the child before getting the phone about how you expect them to use the features, what you will or won't be allowing," says Emmy Anderson, communication manager at Sprint.
 "But sometimes that discussion comes after they get the first bill."

 Then, check up on your child.
 Depending on how much you want to know, a variety of apps from carriers and third parties can be installed on smartphones to let parents see what their children are doing or block certain behaviors.
 "If your child hasn't had a cellphone before, checking on how the phone is used is a very good idea," says Anderson.